danpeirce/Grove_LCD_Mono_Backlight/README.md

 ### Initialization
 Before we use this lcd, we should initialize it.
 You can use this function:

-    lcd.begin(16, 2);
+    lcd.begin(16, 2, 17, 16);

-This means that this lcd has 16 columns and 2 rows.
+This means that this lcd has 16 columns and 2 rows and uses the I2C-Connection with pins 17 as SDA and pin 16 as SCL.

 ### Change Color of Backlight